DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 3. (Recommended) Close all opened applications except for the Visual Studio.
 4. Run tests.
 We recommend that you use the CodeRush Visual Studio extension.
 In this case you can right-click the **TestRunner** project and select **Run Tests**.

 After all tests have passed, the application creates the `Results.md` file with test results.
+In this example, the [Results.2023-05-17.md](./CS/Results.2023-05-17.md) file contains test results measured by our team.

 > **Note**
 > It could take more that an hour to run test for all views in all configurations.